350VT Fundraising Director & Staff Collective Member

 Other organizational skills/experience

-Comfort with tech & learning new tech (especially Google suite, Slack, Zoom, communication databases)
+Comfort with tech & learning new tech (especially Google Suite, Slack, Zoom, Asana, communication databases)

 Able to balance orienting to whole systems with managing many important details